cellimnet/microsnoop-publish/README.md

 # Microsnoop

-Microsnoop: A Generalized Tool for Unbiased Representation of Diverse Microscopy Images
+Microsnoop: a generalist tool for microscopy image representation

 ### Citation ###
 Our article of Microsnoop is under review, if you use any code of our project, please cite the bioRxiv version https://doi.org/10.1101/2023.02.25.530004.

 ### **Description**<img src="./logo.svg" width="280" title="Microsnoop" alt="Microsnoop" align="right" vspace = "10">

-Microscopy image profiling is becoming increasingly important in biological research.
-Microsnoop is a new deep learning-based representation tool that has been trained on large-scale microscopy images using masked self-supervised learning, eliminating the need for manual annotation.
-Microsnoop can unbiasedly profile a wide range of complex and heterogeneous images, including single-cell, fully imaged, and batch-experiment data.
-Its performance was evaluated on seven high-quality datasets, containing over 358,000 images and 1,270,000 single cells with varying resolutions and channels from cellular organelles to tissues.
-The results show that Microsnoop outperforms previous generalist and even custom algorithms, demonstrating its robustness and state-of-the-art performance in all biological applications.
-Furthermore, Microsnoop can contribute to multi-modal studies and is highly inclusive of GPU and CPU capabilities.
-It can be easily and freely deployed on local or cloud computing platforms.
+Automated and accurate profiling of microscopy images from small-scale to high-throughput is becoming an essential procedure in basic and applied biological research.
+Here, we present Microsnoop, a novel deep learning-based representation tool trained on large-scale microscopy images using masked self-supervised learning.
+Microsnoop can reliably profile a wide range of complex and heterogeneous images, including single-cell, full-field, and batch-experiment data.
+Its performance was evaluated on ten high-quality datasets, containing over 2,230,000 images with varying resolutions and channels from cellular organelles to tissues.
+The results demonstrated its robust and state-of-the-art microscopy image representation ability, surpassing previous generalist and even several custom algorithms.
+It can be integrated with other excellent pipelines to contribute to more areas, such as super-resolution histopathology image analysis and multi-modal studies.
+Furthermore, it adapts to changing hardware capabilities and can be easily and freely deployed on local or cloud computing platforms.

 ### Overview of Microsnoop<img src="./overview.png" width="850" title="Overview of Microsnoop" alt="Overview of Microsnoop" align="left">